laneystrange/comp3410-pa2/README.md

 The program would have been much easier to debug if it had fully commented code from the start.
 MIPS, or Assembly in general, is fairly arcane and difficult to follow.
-Commenting the code gives the reader a mental window to the thought process behind the code.
+Commenting the code gives the reader a window into the thought process behind the code.
 In my modified version, I commented all of the instructions, both the original lines and my additions.